SWAT-engineering/dan-design/c-struct-style/c-struct-based.md

 }
 ```

-If more sophisticated behavior is required, we can declare "function bridges", that is, declare the signature of a function annotated with an Java implementation:
+If more sophisticated behavior is required, we can declare "function bridges", that is, declare the signature of a function annotated with a Java implementation:

 ```
 @(org.foo.VeryComplexEncoding)